MaxWaterhout/maxiew123.github.io/_posts/PDF_hand_in.md

 # Reproduced paper: Robust Visual SLAM Across Seasons
 ## 1. Introduction
 This blogpost describes the implementation of reproducing the Deep Learning Paper: “Robust Visual SLAM Across Seasons” [[1]](#1) .The implementation has been described in two steps: Robust image matching and Sequence matching.
 In the first step, a descriptor has been extracted per image for two sequences of images by making use of the well-known Deep Convolutional Neural Network (DCNN): AlexNet.
-Subsequently, the similarity matrix has been computed by comparing each image of the query sequence with the database.In the second step, based on this similarity matrix, a minimum cost flow network problem has been formulated.
+Subsequently, the similarity matrix has been computed by comparing each image of the query sequence with the database.
+In the second step, based on this similarity matrix, a minimum cost flow network problem has been formulated.
 With this formulation matching hypotheses between sequences have been computed.
 This resulting hypothesis is the loop closure information which could be used to formulate a graph based SLAM problem and compute the joint maximum likelihood trajectory.
 However this paper only reproduces until the loop closure information and does not implement the maximum likelihood trajectory. \
 We will first describe the purpose of the reproduced paper.
 After that we describe the implementation of the Robust image matching and the Sequence matching; this includes the difficulties found during reproduction such as missing hyperparameter values.
 Finally, we show our results and draw conclusions from them.

 ## 2. Motivation
 Place recognition is a core element in Simultaneous Localization and Mapping (SLAM).
 Drastic errors in trajectory estimation appear when there are incorrect loop closures.
 Detecting loop closures across seasons is a big challenge since often systems only perform well on minor perceptual changes in the environment.
-Therefore, the paper: “Robust Visual SLAM Across Seasons” [[1]](#1) had its main focus on computing consistent trajectories over longer periods of time and aimed at achieving robust place recognition across season./
+Therefore, the paper: “Robust Visual SLAM Across Seasons” [[1]](#1) had its main focus on computing consistent trajectories over longer periods of time and aimed at achieving robust place recognition across season.
 SLAM is also needed because just using the best score for every query image with respect to the database in the similarity matrix can lead to false matchings since the best similarity might not be the true positive, see fig. [1] for an example.
 With SLAM we also take the temporal dimension into account.

 <p align="center">